TimmMcla/AutomationProject/README.md

 Application layer:

-.
-Open helper/fixtures.py and put your local chromedriver's path within the quotes.
+1. Open helper/fixtures.py and put your local chromedriver's path within the quotes.
+2. Create a setup.cfg file in the main directory and paste this into the file:
+            `[Environment]

+            Browser = chrome`

 ## Areas to improve: